alephjs/alephjs.org/pages/docs/basic-features/hmr-with-fast-refresh.md

 # HMR with Fast Refresh

-**HMR** (Hot Module Replacement) allows you update Aleph.js application without refreshing the page during **development**, any change instantly updates in the browser.
+**HMR** (Hot Module Replacement) allows you update Aleph.js application without refreshing the page during **development**.
+Any change instantly updates in the browser.

 ## How It Works